 Assessing when and what kind of additional care might be needed for a loved one or client can be tough.
-Independence is a hard thing to gauge, and decline isn’t always apparent.
+Independence can be difficult to gauge, and decline isn’t always apparent.

 The six activities of daily living (ADLs) and the eight instrumental activities of daily living (IADLs) can be helpful in assessing whether seniors can or should continue living on their own, or if some assistance might be needed.
 In some cases, insurance companies, including Medicaid, might also want to do an ADL or IADL assessment to verify needs before agreeing to pay for additional care or a nursing facility.